openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 3. Right-click the adapter name and select **Properties**.

 4. Click the **Driver** tab to see the driver version.
-Make sure the version number is 15.65 or higher.

    ![](../img/DeviceDriverVersion.PNG)

-5. If your device driver version is lower than 15.65, [download and install a higher version](http://downloadcenter.intel.com/product/80939/Graphics-Drivers).

 You are done updating your device driver and are ready to use your GPU.
+Proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.

 ### <a name="hddl-myriad"></a> Optional: Additional Installation Steps for the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs